gildahl/arcadeVFE/README.md

 Before pressing **Close** to complete the installation, you may wish to press the **Audit ROMs*** button to perform a quick validation of your rom collection.
 If you are new to ATC and have not yet installed any roms, you may refer to the next section, [Copy ROMs to ATC](#Copy-ROMs-to-ATC) for a streamlined method of doing this.

 Once you apply these settings and close the dialog, you will be taken directly to the **Settings** screen.
-As a first action to confirm proper installation,
+To confirm proper installation, perform these actions:
 1. Select a game from the **Choose ROM** list on the top right and select a game of your choice.
 You should see its location in the arcade directly underneath.
-2. Next, press the **Preview GameInfo...** at the bottom of the dialog.
+2. With a game selected, press the **Preview GameInfo...** button at the bottom of the dialog.
 This will display game information that you can navigate through using the left and right arrow buttons and exit using the Escape key.

 After returning back to the Settings screen, you may continue with futher configuration by following the instructions in the [General Configuration](#General-Configuration-(Settings-dialog)) section below.